cosmicgenius/cosmicgenius.github.io/README.md

 I'm not sure why you are here since all links should lead to pdfs.
-Anyways, here's the main mock link where you can find the pdfs you're looking for.
+Anyways, this is the main mock link where you can find the pdfs you're looking for: [Mock Portal](https://cosmicgenius.github.io/mocks/).